Factbox: The forces fighting in Ethiopia's Tigray conflict

 Over Tigray’s northern border, Eritrea’s President Isaias Afwerki – a long-time foe of the TPLF - controls a vast standing army which the United States’ CIA puts at 200,000 personnel.

-His government has dismissed TPLF reports that Eritrean troops have already crossed the border.
+His government has dismissed TPLF reports that Eritrean troops have already crossed the border, an assertion two diplomats said was highly probable.
 Any such intervention could tip the Tigray fighting into a regional war.

+The TPLF has also accused the federal government of being supported by “non-African actors”, a reference diplomats said was to potential help from the United Arab Emirates, which has a military base at Assab, an Eritrean port on the Red Sea.
+There was no immediate reply from UAE officials to a request for comment.

 Eritrea has a system of mandatory military service for all adults which rights groups say amounts to indefinite conscription for many and forces thousands to flee the country.

-Reporting by David Lewis and Maggie Fick in Nairobi; Writing by Andrew Heavens; Editing by Andrew Cawthorne
+Reporting by David Lewis, Maggie Fick and Giulia Paravicini; Writing by Andrew Heavens and David Lewis; Editing by William Maclean

 Our Standards: The Thomson Reuters Trust Principles.